Zeid bin Ra'ad: Accusations of domestic policy intervention as HCHR

 As Commissioner, the remit of Zeid's position includes the right to criticise those nations’ governments who are monitored and found to abuse human rights.
 Since these statements concern domestic policy issues of UN member-states, frequent arguments against criticism is that the censure of individual states are close to impinging on state sovereignty.

 In June 2016, he opined on the United Kingdom's referendum vote on whether to leave the European Union, the so-called Brexit process.
 Zeid urged UK authorities to take care to prevent xenophobic attacks in the wake of the vote.

-In September, the OHCHR was reported having tweeted angrily against "free market fundamentalism", in the context of Zeid tirades against European and American "populists".
+In September, the OHCHR was reported as having tweeted angrily against "free market fundamentalism", in the context of Zeid tirades against European and American "populists".
 Calling Nigel Farage and Donald Trump "demagogues", the Commissioner published attacks on the right-wing politicians in OHCHR's website.

 On 12 September 2016, Zeid expressed concern over the presidential campaign of Donald Trump in the United States, whom he described as a "bigot", saying that: "If Donald Trump is elected on the basis of what he has said already ...
 I think it is without any doubt that he would be dangerous from an international point of view."
 Zeid said he was "not keen or intent on interfering in any political campaign within any particular country", adding the caveat that when an election could result in an increase in the use of torture (especially waterboarding) "or the focus on vulnerable communities in a way that suggests that they may well be deprived of their human rights, then I think it is incumbent to say so".
 These attacks on the candidacy of Trump prompted complaints from the Russian government to the UN, with Vitaly Churkin (Russia's Ambassador to the UN) saying: "Prince Zeid is overstepping his limits from time to time and we’re unhappy about it.
 He criticized a number of heads of state, government.
 He should stick to his file, which is important enough."

-Zeid was condemned by Filipino President Rodrigo Duterte in December 2016 for suggesting for an investigation on Duterte's own accounts on extrajudicial killings when he was still Mayor of Davao City and on the "shocking" deaths linked to the Philippine Drug War.
+Zeid was condemned by Filipino President Rodrigo Duterte in December 2016 for suggesting an investigation into Duterte's own accounts of extrajudicial killings when he was still Mayor of Davao City and on the "shocking" deaths linked to the Philippine Drug War.
 Duterte spokesperson Harry Roque responded by saying "Perhaps, the UN High Commissioner's language is because of the fact that they do not have democracy in his home state of Jordan.
 Jordan's leader is not elected unlike our president.

 By the time he ended his service as High Commissioner, one journalist reported that because Zeid was famously blunt and spared no one, his speeches and statements were eagerly awaited by the Geneva press corps.
 This endeared him to human rights activists worldwide.